Reentry

 Enterprise House

-Dana’s House is a 15 bed, Department of Correction funded residential program designed to transition men with advanced behavioral health concerns from incarceration to the community.
+Dana’s House is a fifteen (15) bed Department of Correction funded program designed to transition men with advanced behavioral health concerns from incarceration to a community residential environment.
+This is a 24/7 staffed residential that provides assessment, behavioral health and medication management services.
+Residents are supported by a staff from various disciplines to provide holistic services.

 ASIST